-Atlanta, GA, November 12, 2020 – The Georgia Historical Society announced today that David Abney, the former CEO of United Parcel Service (UPS), business leader, and philanthropist, and Juanita Baranco, Executive Vice President and COO at Baranco Automotive Group, trailblazing entrepreneur, and community leader will be inducted by the Georgia Historical Society and the Office of the Governor as the newest Georgia Trustees on Saturday, June 5, 2021, at the Trustees Gala in Savannah.
+Atlanta, GA, November 12, 2020 – The Georgia Historical Society announced today that David Abney, the former CEO of United Parcel Service (UPS), business leader, and philanthropist, and Juanita Baranco, Executive Vice President and COO at Baranco Automotive Group, trailblazing entrepreneur, and community leader will be inducted by the Georgia Historical Society and the Office of the Governor as the newest Georgia Trustees on Saturday, June 5, 2021, during the statewide broadcast of the Trustees Gala.
 It is the highest honor the State of Georgia can confer.

 “Given the dramatic events of this past year, I can’t think of two more appropriate people to induct as Georgia Trustees than David Abney and Juanita Baranco,” said Dr. W. Todd Groce, President and CEO of the Georgia Historical Society.
 “Both have overcome great adversity to reach the pinnacle of their careers; both have been visionaries who led by the example of their deeds as much as by their words.
 The positive impact they have had on those around them and their remarkable achievement in the face of great odds is testament to how the values that unite us—hard work, perseverance, and a commitment to doing right and putting others first—are more powerful than the things that divide.”